-5. Jack up the front of the car so that the wheels are just off the ground.
+5. Jack up the front of the car so that the wheels are just lifted off the ground.

 6. Fill the reservoir with oil up to the MAX mark and, with the engine off, quickly turn the steering wheel from lock to lock several times.

-7. Add to the MAX mark again.
+7. Fill up to the MAX mark again.

 8. Start the engine, continue adding oil until the level remains constant.